Coupling Deep Learning with Full Waveform Inversion: Introduction

-Despite the tremendous success in deep learning for FWI, it is still computational challenging to train a once-for-all inverse machine $\bff_\theta^{-1}$.
+Despite the tremendous success in deep learning for FWI, it is still computationally challenging to train a once-for-all inverse machine $\bff_\theta^{-1}$.
 First, with the aim of reconstructing high-resolution images of the velocity field $m(\bx)$, the size of the neural networks to be constructed as a discrete representation of $\bff_\theta^{-1}$ is prohibitively large.
-Second, it is well known that $\bff: m\mapsto \bg$ is a smoothing operator (between appropriate spaces; see for instance~\cite{Isakov-Book06} and references therein for more precise mathematical characterization of the statement).
+Training such large networks requires the usage of a prohibitively large amount of data, even in relatively simple inverse scattering problems, as numerically demonstrated in~\cite{ZhHaRaBo-JCP23}.
+Second, it is well known that $\bff: m\mapsto \bg$ is a smoothing operator (between appropriate spaces; seen for instance, ~\cite{Isakov-Book06} and references therein for more precise mathematical characterization of the statement).
 The inverse operator is therefore de-smoothing.
-Learning such operators requires the ability to capture precisely high-frequency information in the training data, and this is very hard to do in the training process as deep neural networks tend to capture low-frequency components of the data much more efficiently than the high-frequency components~\cite{RaBaApDrLiHaBeCo-PMLR19,RoJaKaKr-NEURIPS19,XuZhXi-arXiv18}.
-On top of the above, the inverse operator $\bff_\theta^{-1}$ we learned from model-generated data very often has limited generalization, making it challenging to apply the operator to new measured datasets.
+Learning such operators requires the ability to capture precisely high-frequency information in the training data, and this is very hard to do in the training process as deep neural networks tend to capture low-frequency components of the data much more efficiently than the high-frequency components~\cite{RaBaApDrLiHaBeCo-PMLR19,RoJaKaKr-NEURIPS19,XuZhXi-arXiv18}. \RED{In addition to the above, the inverse operator $\bff_\theta^{-1}$, which we learned from model-generated data, often has limited generalization, making it challenging to apply the operator to new measured datasets.}